bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 A definition query limits/filters the features from the data source, so that only some features are included in the layer.

+If a definition query is being used, the layer group **must** also contain a layer that displays all features.
+This layer must have the suffix '- All' and be the top layer in the group.

 **Performance**:

-+ Complex queries may cause performance issues, therefore formatting statements efficiently is important.
++ Complex queries may cause performance issues, therefore formatting statements efficiently is important
-   + e.g., Using "in" statements instead of a series of "and" statements for a single column.
+   + e.g., Using "in" statements instead of a series of "and" statements for a single column
-+ In general, especially for large datasets with many values in the field being queried on, an index should have been created on the particular field in the BCGW dataset.
++ In general, especially for large datasets with many values in the field being queried on, an index should have been created on the particular field in the BCGW dataset
-   + This will greatly increase the speed of the transaction.
+   + This will greatly increase the speed of the transaction

 **Not Recommended**: